ChoiYingY/wics_related_stuff/README.md

     <li>count_members.py is for counting all general body members & active members each year.</li>
     <li>active_members.py is for keeping track of all WiCS active members who have attended at least N events</li>
     <li>active_freshmen.py is for keeping track of all WiCS active members who are freshmen & have attended at least N events</li>
+    <li>check_election_vote.py is for count all votes from eligible active members who don't violate voting rules.</li>
 </ol>

 <br>*Note: output of wics_voters.py will be the attendance_sheet used in other .py file, ex. event_attendance, count_members, active_members, etc.